Shaping Tomorrow’s Leaders with Classical Christian Values

 | A Purposeful Beginning to Education

-Our PreKindergarten program is crafted to be a precursor to the comprehensive education offered at St. Stephen's Academy.
+Our prekindergarten program is crafted to be a precursor to the comprehensive education offered at St. Stephen’s Academy.
 We adhere to the Classical Christian Education model, focusing on Truth, Goodness, and Beauty, and aim to educate students unto Wisdom and Virtue.

-Pre-Kindergarten Program Priorities
+Prekindergarten Program Priorities

 Introduction to School and Classroom Community